c-p-war/C195/README.md

 After starting the application you will be directed to a login page.
 Enter credentials and you will navigate to the main screen with three options:

 ### Appointments
 Leads to the main appointments table.
-From here you can delete, add, and update appointments.
+From here you can search, delete, add, and update appointments.
 ### Customers
 Leads to the main customers table.
-From here you can delete, add, and update customers.
+From here you can search, delete, add, and update customers.
 ### Reports
 Leads to the reporting table(s).
 There are two standard reports and one custom report.